-Keeping in mind the objective of minimizing adverse impact and the need of the stakeholders' participation for the smooth implementation of the project, consultation with the members of different sections of society, the affected people, identified as vulnerable groups including women headed households, slum dwellers regular Ghat visitors, venders, boatman, vegetable seller, tourist and students of the project area were carried out.
-The consultation with vulnerable people was made with the aim of building awareness among them so that likely potential adverse impacts of the project on the target vulnerable population may be minimized.
+Keeping in mind the objective of minimizing adverse impact and the need of the stakeholders' participation for the smooth implementation of the project, consultation with the members of different sections of society and local communities of the project area were carried out.
+The consultation with people was made with the aim of building awareness among them.
 In this regard several meetings were organized at various locations, as detailed in this chapter.
 Consultations were carried at different level (Table 4.1) to elicit required information (their view & opinions).